How Long Does It Take to Grow a Christmas Tree?

 Luckily, that experiment worked.
 (Many potted trees don’t make it if the indoor air is too dry and hot.)
 Our tree thrived outside, as a reminder of that long-ago Christmas.

-I no longer have children at home, and have decided to invest in seedling trees from our local state nursery.
+I no longer have children at home and have decided to invest in seedling trees from our local state nursery.
 They are taking their time growing, but I hope to have trees for the grandchildren (which I don’t have yet) to cut in the future.

 Keeping a Christmas Tree Fresh

 One question we get from many people around this time is how to prolong the life of a cut evergreen Christmas tree.
 Over the years, our advice has not changed.
+Read all about how to care for your Christmas tree.

-harvested christmas trees waiting to be purchased during the holiday season
+harvested Christmas trees waiting to be purchased during the holiday season

 The Myth About Artificial Trees

 If fear of fire keeps you from having a real tree, be aware that less than one-tenth of one percent of residential fires involve a real tree.
 Artificial trees are made from petroleum.
-When they catch fire they exude thick black smoke and toxic fumes.
+When they catch fire, they exude thick black smoke and toxic fumes.
 A freshly cut tree is difficult to set ablaze.
 As long as it is kept watered, it will be fire-resistant.

 When Christmas is over, bring your cut tree to the county recycling facility, where it can be turned into useful mulch, so the tree has a life that goes on.
-The tree comes from the Earth and returns to the Earth.
+The tree comes from Earth and returns to Earth.
 In some areas, recycled trees are also used to create fish and aquatic life habitats.
 See all the ways to reuse your Christmas tree.

 Enjoy bringing the outdoors inside this holiday season with your festively decorated tree!